Ayushk4/git-workshop-2018/0. Prerequisites/README.md

 3. Now check `git config --list` to know you've set the variables correctly.

 Congratulations, you've git up and running on your computer.
 Now, it's time to start learning git.

+### What are we going to learn today?

+1. Basic Linux Commands
+2. Introduction to Version Control
+3. Track your project using git
+4. Contributing to a project